jdede/inet-showcases/_docs/general/dynamic/index.md

 ## The model

 The `ScenarioManager` module can be used to create and destroy nodes during simulations (it can also change many aspects of the configuration while the simulation is running, but those features are out of scope for this showcase.)
 The scenario manager module takes an XML script input.
-The XML script describes the actions to be taken during the course of the simulation, i.e. which parameter should be changed and when, what nodes should be created or deleted and when, etc. (For a more comprehensive description, refer to the <a href="https://omnetpp.org/doc/inet/api-current/neddoc/index.html?p=inet.common.scenario.ScenarioManager.html" target="_blank">ScenarioManager NED documentation</a> in the INET Reference.)
+The XML script describes the actions to be taken during the course of the simulation, i.e. which parameter should be changed and when, what nodes should be created or deleted and when, etc.

 - creating and destroying nodes
 - the config